BandwidthOnDemand/nsi-dds/README.md

     application/vnd.ogf.nsi.nsa.v1+xml - A Gof3 NSA.
     application/vnd.ogf.nsi.topology.v1+xml - The Automated GOLE topology discovery.
     ```

+The `config/beans.xml` file contains a number of runtime configuration values for thread pool sizes and discovery audit timers.
+These values should only be changed once you have a clear understanding of the different types of discovery mechanisms and their impact on the system.

 ### Configure logging
 By default `nsi-dds` will log under the application home directory `/home/safnari/nsi-dds`.
 If you would like to change this to log under the system `/var/log` directory then we need to modify the logging properties.